Rio Hondo College Text

 ECON 101H - Principles of Macroeconomics Honors (3.0 units)

-Prerequisite: ENGL 101; Appropriate placement (based on high school GPA and/or other measures) or MATH 070 or MATH 070D or MATH 073
+Prerequisite: ENGL 101; Enrollment requires appropriate placement (based on high school GPA and/or other measures), or completion of an intermediate algebra course.

 Transfers to: UC (*credit limit), CSU(*Students will receive credit for only one of the following courses: ECON 101 or ECON 101H)